pluto/circom-correctly-constrained/README.md

 The value of `inv` is an intermediate calculation, and does not require a constraint.

-#### circom docs example 2: check a more general constraint, and defer constraint checks
+#### Circom docs example 2: check a more general constraint, and defer constraint checks
 ```rust
 pragma circom 2.0.0;